OVERVIEW of Day of the Dead Odyssey

 We explore different towns and villages and experience unique cultural traditions.
 This trip follows the Monarch Migration as they arrive in time for the Day of the Dead.
 We’ve also included time to meet local people, time to swim, to sample delicious Mexican cooking, time to visit the major historical sites of Michoacán.
 All this while being warmed by the Mexican sunshine.
 Come join us on this late autumn adventure.
 Experience the beauty and profound cultural traditions of our southerly neighbors.
 In 2008, the tradition was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

-- Visit La Feria de la Catrina at Capula.
+- Visit La Feria de la Catrina at Capula on our way.
 Capula is the home of the Catrina which has become a symbol of Day of the Dead.

-- Spend time in the colonial city and UNESCO world heritage site of Morelia.
+- Day 8 Walkabout and spend time in the colonial city and UNESCO world heritage site of Morelia with a city tour and free time to explore on your own

 Group size limited to 10.
 Register now!

-$1875 per person (double occupancy) see booking form for payment options
+$2549 per person (double occupancy) see booking form for payment options!

 Airfare not include.

-Price includes accommodations and breakfast and all transportation to and from your starting point.
+Price includes accommodations and breakfast and all transportation to and from your starting point, along with admission to all attractions.

-All other meals are at the travelers expense and we recommend that you plan on spending around 300 USD on food, incidentals and souvenirs during the trip.
-Travel insurance is recommended.
+All other meals are at the travelers expense and we recommend that you plan on spending around 300 USD on food, incidentals, souvenirs and tips during the trip.
+Travel insurance is required.